-North Korea, is a country that has indeed invited much controversy.
+North Korea Tourism – Guided Tour Beautiful Places To Visit Inside Pyongyang is a country that has indeed invited much controversy.
 This country often issues strange policies and is rarely accepted by many groups.
 But whether in the country itself there are only controversies and negative things?
-Apparently not, because there are so many tourist attractions that are worth to visit.
+Apparently, not because there are so many tourist attractions that are worth visiting.
 But do you dare to approach this country?

 The south and west are lowlands and river areas.
 While the eastern and northern part of it is a series of mountains on the Daegu Baekdu mountain range.
 It is this geographical location that makes Korea’s natural attractions so prominent with its diversity of beauty.